Nigerian Television Authority: International broadcast

 A number of NTA programmes can be viewed online via Africast as well as TelAfric Television in the US and Canada.
 NTA News bulletins are frequently aired on Africa Independent Television and BEN Television in the United Kingdom, where the station was also launched on Sky on channel 213 in 2008.
 It moved to channel 202 on 1 September 2008 to give space to new channels.
 In early March 2010, NTA refused to broadcast as a pay-per-view channel on Sky, and was removed from Sky EPG on the following day.
 The channel returned on Sky in the UK on 20 June 2018 on channel 781.

-NTA is also available on the IPTV platform SuncasTV, and via free-to-air satellite on Galaxy 19, Intelsat 905 and Intelsat 507.
+NTA is also available on the IPTV platform SuncasTV, and via free-to-air satellite on Amos 17, SES 3, SES 5, Badr 7, Express AMU1, NigComSat 1R, Eutelsat 3B and Belintersat-1.